Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Evaluation

 \paragraph{Adaptive Attacker}

 Many defenses are intended to detect either malicious model parameters or samples by observing statistical differences between malicious and clean samples on (potentially) compromised models, e.g., \ac{NC}~\cite{wang2019neural} or fine-pruning~\cite{liu2018fine}.
-By observing the effect of fine-pruning on our attacks, we further investigated the ability of an adaptive attacker that knows the existence of countermeasures applied by the client in advance. \\ Fine-pruning assumes that the backdoor effect is retained in some neurons while the clean behavior is retained in others.
-Then, by stimulating the neurons in the last convolutional layer, the neurons with higher activation are thus compromised.
-The backdoor effect is removed by removing the neurons with the highest activation (to some extent controlled by the pruning rate $\tau$).
+By observing the effect of fine-pruning on our attacks, we investigated the ability of an adaptive attacker who knows the existence of defenses applied by the client in advance.
+Fine-pruning assumes that the backdoor effect is retained in some neurons while the clean behavior is retained in others.
+By stimulating the neurons in the last convolutional layer, the neurons with higher activation are thus compromised.
+The backdoor effect is removed by pruning the neurons with the highest activation (to some extent controlled by the pruning rate $\tau$).

-Recent work has made a substantial effort to develop techniques to bypass known countermeasures~\cite{tan2020bypassing, qi2023revisiting}.
+Recent work has made a substantial effort to develop techniques to bypass known defenses~\cite{tan2020bypassing, qi2023revisiting}.
 We observed that fine-pruning results are ineffective by using a low poisoning rate.
 We experimented with $\epsilon = \{0.001, 0.01\}$ for all the datasets in different attack settings.
 In most studied cases (see~\autoref{fig:adaptive}), the backdoor performance was kept high after fine-pruning, regardless of the pruning rate.
 Additionally, we investigate if the trigger size is relevant for fine-pruning.
-An adaptive attacker can bypass the defense even when increasing the trigger size to 30\% of the image size and lowering the poisoning rate to 0.001: we test this with the DVS128 Gesture dataset.
+An adaptive attacker can bypass the defense even when increasing the trigger size to 30\% of the image size and lowering the poisoning rate to 0.001: we test this with the DVS128-Gesture dataset.
 However, fine-pruning prevents the backdoor effect in the simplest case of a static trigger with N-MNIST $\epsilon = 0.01$ and a trigger size of 10\%.